kubearc/linux-practice/Chapter-6-guided-exercise-2.md

 ---

 ## ⚙️ Steps for Configuration.
 📌 Notes
+- Reset both Nodes with the fresh snapshot.
-Replace eth0 with your actual network interface name if it differs.
+- Replace eth0 with your actual network interface name if it differs.

 ### 🔹 On Node 1